DailyInvestors/Network_Repairs/Bash/README.md

 This is a basic skeleton designed toward Network Repairs.
 This is for educational purposes only, if needed for usage, you kust modify these settings for your environment and preferences of tools.

+Note: For Defense, in a crucial environment where you are being attacked, the shell is in your system somewhere, or with symbolic links.
+BASH has saved my system thousands of Times.
+Once even landed in my attackers shell 💯